Tamagotchi Parenting

-For those not familiar, the Tamagotchi is a small, egg-shaped toy which children can raise as a virtual pet.
+For those not familiar, the Tamagotchi is a small egg-shaped toy that children can raise as a virtual pet.

 My daughter recently bought one for herself as well as a diary.
 If her diary is following the raising of her Tamagotchi, it would read as follows: